dfsp-spirit/libfs/README.md

 Just download the file [include/libfs.h](./include/libfs.h) and drop it whereever you like.
 Make sure your compiler knows about that place.

 See the [examples directory](./examples/) for some programs which use the library.
-Compilation instructions for g++ 9.3 are at the top of each source file, they should be easy to adapt to your favorite C++ compiler.
+Compilation instructions for g++ 9.3 are at the top of each source file, it should be easy to adapt them for your favorite C++ compiler.

 ## License